A Publication of the Korean Institute of Communications and Information Sciences (KICS)

 Low subscription rates are offered to members of KICS and its Sister Societies, including ComSoc, CIC, and IEICE.
 Application forms are available in the JCN web site.

 Journal of Communications and Networks (JCN) invites scholars to submit a special issue proposal.
 The purpose of the special issue is to provide collection of articles on a specific topic that the journal has not covered substantially and has the potential to be of high interest to the readers.
 We plan to consider proposals for special issue on Communications and Networks of highest quality throughout the year.
 JCN is a peer-reviewed, Open Access journal that publishes bimonthly, published by the Korean Institution of Communications and Information Sciences (KICS) and IEEE ComSoc.
 The JCN is committed to publishing high quality papers that advance the state-of-the-art and practical applications of communications and information networks.
-For any inquiry, please contact Prof. Bijan Jabbari and Prof. Inkyu Lee, Editor-in-Chief of JCN, at jcn@kics.or.kr.
+For any inquiry, please contact Prof. Bijan Jabbari and Prof. Wan Choi, Editor-in-Chief of JCN, at jcn@kics.or.kr.

 Information to be provided in a proposal